uwcart/mapstudy/README.md

 ## Config files

 The remainder of the documentation describes each of the configuration files stored in the *config* folder and the options available with each.
 It is recommended to use the [form-based setup application](http://grad.geography.wisc.edu/cmsack/mapstudy/setup/) to create these, as it makes it easy to configure a custom MapStudy application without having to open up the config files and write a bunch of JSON code.
 But be forewarned that the setup app is still *very* beta; use at your own risk and compare the resulting files with this documentation if you run into trouble!
+(And feel free to submit an issue).

 ### styles.json